 The joy we experience in play, within shared gaming experiences, is in part a product of the collaborative input of everyone involved.
 That’s something that no school of critical thought of which I am aware even really touches upon, much less incorporates as the single core element of the evaluation.
 It’s true that participation is a big part of the appeal of movies such as the Rocky Horror Picture Show, but examples of more passive media where it’s an element at all are vanishingly rare.

 People often talk about how they want objective reviews, but that’s an impossible request for many reasons.
 The most obvious one is that there are disagreements even within schools of criticism as to what is good and what is bad.
 Evaluation is a personal exercise, and unless you’re reporting on dull, non-controversial facts you’re exercising subjectivity.
 If you are reporting on the facts alone, you’re also being subjective unless you are also exhaustive in what you disclose.
 Editing or exclusion is an act of subjective judgement in and of itself.
 When you remove an element as being unimportant, you are making a value judgement.
 Perhaps the box dimensions really were vital, but your bias removed it from discussion.
 An objective review is an exhaustive recitation of facts and statistics.
 As soon as you deviate from that, your review is no longer objective.
 There’s a place for that kind of content, but it’s not in critique.
+The objective review, insofar as game criticism is concerned, is not possible to provide.

 Perhaps then what people mean is they would like less subjectivity.
 That’s a different thing, and that’s where the schools of critical thought tend to come in.
 They permit subjectivity within more fixed boundaries, although even in this the boundaries tend to be fluid.
 At least though you can look at a critical review and judge it in terms of how well it reflects dominant evaluative criteria.
 That’s probably doable, in gaming critique, but it’s not at all easy for the reasons outlined above.